wistonk/go-k8s-app-demo/README.md

 ```

 #### Containerize the Go web server
 > In order to deploy the app to our minikube cluster, we create a `Dockerfile` for building the image.
-Below is an example.
+See below contents.

 ```
 FROM golang:1.16-alpine as builder